PrestaShop/example-modules/demoextendsymfonyform3/README.md

   2. Rename the directory to make sure that module directory is named `demoextendsymfonyform3`*
   3. `cd` into module's directory and run following commands:
       - `composer install` - to download dependencies into vendor folder
+  4. Install module:
-  4. Install module from Back Office
+     - from Back Office in Module Manager
+     - using the command `php ./bin/console prestashop:module install demoextendsymfonyform3`

- _*Because the name of the directory and the name of the main module file must match._
+_* Because the name of the directory and the name of the main module file must match._